junxit/us-congress-bills-110/metadata.md

 - 2007-04-20 — Referred to the Committee on Armed Services, and in addition to the Committee on Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-04-20 — Referred to the Committee on Armed Services, and in addition to the Committee on Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-04-20 — Referred to the Committee on Armed Services, and in addition to the Committee on Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2007-04-23 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2007-06-20 — Referred to the Subcommittee on Readiness.
+- 2007-09-18 — Considered under suspension of the rules. (consideration: CR H10482-10484)
+- 2007-09-18 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+326.
+- 2007-09-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-09-18 — Ms. Shea-Porter moved to suspend the rules and agree to the resolution, as amended.
+- 2007-09-18 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H10482)
+- 2007-09-18 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H10482)